weareinlog/inlog-maps/DOCUMENTATION.md

 #### Map.addPolylineHighlightEvent(event, eventFunction)

-Use this function to add events on polyline highligth / selected polyline
+Use this function to add events on polyline highligtht / selected polyline